ORAI1: Structure and function

-Orai channels are activated upon the depletion of internal calcium stores, which is called the "store-operated" or the "capacitative" mechanism.
+ORAI channels are activated upon the depletion of internal calcium stores, which is called the "store-operated" or the "capacitative" mechanism.
 They are molecular constituents of the "calcium release activated calcium currents" (ICRAC).
 Upon activation of phospholipase C by various cell surface receptors, inositol trisphosphate is formed that releases calcium from the endoplasmic reticulum.
 The decreased calcium concentration in the endoplasmic reticulum is sensed by the STIM1 protein.
-STIM1 clusters upon the depletion of the calcium stores and forms "puncta", and relocates near the plasma membrane, where it activates Orai1 via protein-protein interaction.
+STIM1 clusters upon the depletion of the calcium stores and forms "puncta", and relocates near the plasma membrane, where it activates ORAI1 via protein-protein interaction.

 In 2012, a 3.35-angstrom (Å) crystal structure of the Drosophila Orai channel, which shares 73% sequence identity with human Orai1 within its transmembrane region, was published.
 The structure, thought to show the closed state of the channel, revealed that a single channel is composed of six Orai subunits, with the transmembrane domains arranged in concentric rings around a central aqueous pore formed exclusively by the first transmembrane helix of each subunit.
 Transmembrane helices 2 and 3 surround TM1 and are hypothesized to shield it from the surrounding lipid bilayer and provide structural support.
 The fourth transmembrane helix forms the outermost layer.

+Clinical relevance

+ORAI1 mutations are associated with Immunodeficiency 9 and Tubular aggregate myopathy type 2 (TAM2).